matthi99/deepGMM/README.md

 # Usage

 ## Preprocessing
-1. Download the [MyoPS Dataset](https://mega.nz/folder/BRdnDISQ#FnCg9ykPlTWYe5hrRZxi-w) and save it in a new folder called `DATA`.
+1. Download the [MyoPS Dataset](https://mega.nz/folder/BRdnDISQ#FnCg9ykPlTWYe5hrRZxi-w) and save it in a folder called `DATA`.
 After download the folder structure should look like this:
 ```
 DATA/
 ├── MyoPS 2020 Dataset